-Seahawks players say they will not attend voluntary, in-person offseason workouts due to COVID-19 concerns
+Seahawks players say they will not attend in-person, voluntary offseason workouts due to COVID-19 concerns

 “With very little time, many NFL players chose to put our families and health at risk by participating in the NFL season while others respectfully opted out,’’ the statement read.
 “Although we made it though the entire NFL season, we are also left with the uncomfortable experiences it took for each of us to make it through.

-“Therefore, as voluntary in-person off-season workouts stumble upon us, we are left with yet another decision.
-The NFLPA has provided us with thorough research and information regarding our safety as players as we enter voluntary workouts this year, especially the benefits on our health and safety from a virtual off-season last year.
+“Therefore, as voluntary in-person offseason workouts stumble upon us, we are left with yet another decision.
+The NFLPA has provided us with thorough research and information regarding our safety as players as we enter voluntary workouts this year, especially the benefits on our health and safety from a virtual offseason last year.
 After considering all the facts, we as a team have decided to make a decision that is uncomfortable but necessary.’’

 Among Seahawks players who said they considered opting out last season was receiver Tyler Lockett, who is the team’s representative to the Players Association.

-The NFL on Tuesday also released a memo to all teams that “any team employee who refuses a COVID-19 vaccination without “bona fide medical or religious ground” will be barred from Tier 1 or Tier 2 status, and thus have restricted access within the team facility and not work directly with players,’ according to a report from Tom Pelissero of the NFL Network.
+The NFL on Tuesday also released a memo to all teams that “any team employee who refuses a COVID-19 vaccination without “bona fide medical or religious ground” will be barred from Tier 1 or Tier 2 status, and thus have restricted access within the team facility and not work directly with players, according to a report from Tom Pelissero of the NFL Network.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.